 - Sugar: Powdered sugar melts perfectly into the pie filling, so you don't have to worry about the grainy texture that regular sugar would leave.

-How do you make Oreo Pie from Scratch?
+How to make Oreo Pie

 There are a few simple elements that go into making an Oreo pie (crust, filling, and whipped cream topping) but none of them require any special skills beyond the knowledge of how to use a hand mixer.
 Just be sure to leave yourself enough time to let the pie set up in the fridge for about 4 hours for best results so you can get clean slices.

 - Press & bake or chill.
-Secondly, press the buttery crumbs into a 9-inch pie plate using the bottom of a flat measuring cup and compacting it up the sides as best you can.
+Secondly, press the buttery crumbs into a 9-inch pie plate (affiliate link) using the bottom of a flat measuring cup and compacting it up the sides as best you can.
 Bake for 10 minutes until set.
 If you prefer to not heat up your oven, you can just chill the crust for 30 minutes in the freezer for a no-bake pie, but I like the slightly toasted taste and crunchier set of the baked crust.
 Let the crust cool.

 - Mix it up!
 Beat the cream cheese and powdered sugar together with a hand mixer until smooth.